What a French Prison Taught Me About Ethnography

 This is a note from when I had the opportunity to be around families waiting their turn to meet their kin in prison.
 For obvious reasons, to be in and around an area of high security while in a prison is not common.
 To study people’s behaviour and interaction in an environment like this can hence be very insightful.

-Illustrated by Shagnik Chakraborty
+Illustrations by Shagnik Chakraborty

 The administrative space of Paris’ Remand Center was monitored by police officers and had tight protocols in place to enter.
 People waited outside the building, leaning on the large walls that contoured the prison, waiting for their turn to enter.

 I took the opportunity to visit the Remand Center with one of my neighbours, Madame K. She had been volunteering there for over 30 years.
 Madame K was part of a catholic women’s association that worked closely with the prison. .
 The women took weekly shifts to make this cold, intimidating waiting space pleasant.

 On a chilly Thursday morning, I accompanied Madame K to the remand centre.
 I went with her to quench my curiosity about human behaviour in a state-run centre with the tightest of security.